Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 **APPEARANCE & USE TIPS:**

-> Information about general appearance of ReMoods and provides you with some use tips!
+> Information about the general appearance of ReMoods and provides you with some use tips!

   - [Theme Mode](#theme-mode) [NEW]
   - [Customizable Heading](#customizable-heading)